Iowa AmeriCorps State Funding Announcement 2022-2023 Planning Grants

 AmeriCorps Priorities for 2022-2023

-For the 2022-2023 competitive application process, Volunteer Iowa particularly seeks programs that address the following priorities, drawn from Iowa's State Service Plan:
+For the 2022-2023 application process, Volunteer Iowa particularly seeks planning grants for programs that would address the following priorities, drawn from Iowa's State Service Plan:

 - • Programs that are part of or utilize a comprehensive community strategy.

 - • Programs or strategies that engage underrepresented populations and those that provide a high return on investment.

 - • Programs in geographic areas that are underserved or have the highest need.

 - • Programs that address disparities in rural communities or with minorities.

 - • New service opportunities to develop community capital in the following areas:

 - o State legislative & national service focus areas